What is Electronic Invoicing and How Does it Work?

 By answering these questions, you’ll be able to drive your e-invoicing adoption rates.

 Provide incentives to your customers.
-You’ll probably save on admin costs once you switch to e-invoicing.
-If so, consider allocating some of that budget for offering discounts.
+Since you’ll be saving on costs once you switch to e-invoicing, consider allocating some of that budget to offering discounts.
 For example, you might offer a small discount on the next three invoices if customers switch to e-invoicing ahead of the final deadline.
 Alternatively, you could make a donation to a charity of the customer’s choosing on their behalf.

 Avoid a “one size fits all” approach.
 While all your customers should be well-informed on your digital transformation towards e-invoicing, it might make sense to create a dedicated approach for high-value customers.
 Let’s say you’re a legal firm, and a small handful of clients account for over 70% of your revenue.
 If so, you could consider offering a 1-on-1 meeting with them to personally walk them through why you’re making the switch.
 This could be the manager of the accounts payable department or the CEO if it’s a smaller company.